Wirt: Planting seeds, or something.

 In these situations, since the character is going to die anyway, one might wonder why the character doesnt outright refuse this indignity.
-Usually the reasoning is that the prisoner goes along with it because we wants to eke out as much time for his life as possible.
+Usually the reasoning is that the prisoner goes along with it because they want to eke out as much time for their life as possible.
 And, at least in fiction, this is often what saves the character.
 Much like an elaborate Death Trap, it gives the digger time to think of an escape plan, or their allies time to save them.
 Or, unless they are being forced to dig with their bare hands, they may figure this is a chance for their enemies to hand them a plausible weapon.

 - Subverted in an advertisement (for life insurance?).
 A middle-aged man announces that "If you want something done properly, do it yourself," and begin to dig.
 After several shots angled to make it look as if he's digging his own grave, it's revealed that he's actually working on a swimming pool.